TouK/nussknacker/docs/MigrationGuide.md

   so you can simplify your deployment by removing them and updating to new ([`flink-scala` JAR](https://repo1.maven.org/maven2/pl/touk/flink-scala-2-13_2.13/1.1.0/flink-scala-2-13_2.13-1.1.0-assembly.jar))
   (this doesn't introduce any functional changes)
+* [#4287](https://github.com/TouK/nussknacker/pull/4287) Improvements: bump cats effect.
+  Be careful with IO monad mode, we provide an experimental way to create IORuntime for the cat's engine.

 ### REST API changes
 * [#4350](https://github.com/TouK/nussknacker/pull/4350) `delete` action is available only for archived scenarios.
 Before the change it was checked that scenario is not running